 It took me hours of searching to find a stock photo of a woman who looked as though she could be Annis.
 She makes eye contact with the reader.
 She looks natural and rather serious.
 To me she feels like Annis—calm and empathetic, skilled, but also decisive, courageous and determined.
 In the original photo she was Victorian and glamorous, but my cover designers, Deranged Doctor Design, gave her a new look with a homespun dress and a high-altitude setting.

+What do you think?
+I hope you like the cover as much as I do.
 I’d love to know what signals it gives you.
 Does it look like your kind of book?
-If you noticed that cover as you were browsing online, would you click on it to check out the blurb?
+If you noticed it as you were browsing online, would you click on it to check out the blurb?

 Thank you in advance for your comments, whatever they may be.